Bitcoin-com/jwt-bch-frontend/README.md

 # jwt-bch-frontend

+This repository is forked from [jwt-bch-frontend in the PSF repository](https://github.com/Permissionless-Software-Foundation/jwt-bch-frontend).
+It was forked so the Developer Services team can play with the code and evaluate if it's a good fit for our product plan.

 This is a front end user interface based on Gatsby and React.
 It is forked from [this template](https://github.com/christroutner/gatsby-login).
 It is intended to be run with [this back end](https://github.com/Permissionless-Software-Foundation/jwt-bch-api).